 To do that, first determine who it is you want to influence.
 This is where your buyer personas can save you a great deal of time.
 You may want to use different social media influencers to attract different types of buyers.

 Develop keywords that are relevant to what you want to promote and, with a clear idea of who you want to reach and what you want them to do, begin your search.
+This can be a bit involved and time consuming, so it may be wise to get SEO services from a company you trust.
+If you don't know anyone who can help with this, search on Google and make sure to read reviews before hiring.

 You can conduct your search in several different ways; you can do a few Google searches by entering a keyword related to your niche and look for social media posts related to it.
 You also can go directly to social media platforms including Facebook, Twitter, Instagram, YouTube and Pinterest, enter a specific hashtag or keyword in the search field, and see what posts populate.